Planning a trip to Jordan with kids? All the important facts you need to know before you go!

 Is Jordan Safe?

 Like so many less developed countries, hygiene and road safety are likely to be the most important things to be mindful of when travelling with children.
-And of course in any country that gets a lot of sunshine with outdoor activities be mindful of sun protection.
-We also find mosquitos to be a bit of a nuisance, particularly at the Dead Sea.
-Currently, there are no additional vaccines recommended.
+And, of course, in any country that gets a lot of sunshine with outdoor activities, be mindful of sun protection.

 Religion in Jordan